-The notion that existing radio telescopes were capable of receiving purported artificial transmissions from distant, technologically advanced civilizations was first articulated by Cocconi and Morrison in 1959.
-Their short paper "Searching for Interstellar Communications" in the journal Nature is generally regarded as the blueprint for the modern Search for Extra-Terrestrial Intelligence (SETI).
+The notion that existing radio telescopes were capable of receiving purported artificial transmissions from distant, technologically advanced civilizations was first articulated by Cocconi and Morrison exactly a half-century ago.
+Their short paper "Searching for Interstellar Communications" in the journal Nature (1959) is generally regarded as the blueprint for the modern Search for Extra-Terrestrial Intelligence (SETI).